Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 | 16 | 5 | 0 |
 | 20 | 0 | 13 |

 We next consider *k*.
-It might seem that taking more neighbors into account would be helpful.
-But because of the class imbalance toward granulocytes, the effects of random noise will mean that as we increase *k*, we will start considering granulocytes that just happen to be lurking nearby.
+It might seem that taking more neighbors into account would be helpful, but because of the class imbalance toward granulocytes, the effects of random noise mean that as we increase *k*, we will start considering granulocytes that just happen to be relatively nearby.
 For example, when *k* is equal to 5, every monocyte is classified as a granulocyte, as shown in the confusion matrix below (with *d* equal to 10 and *f* equal to 10).

 | Granulocyte | Monocyte | Lymphocyte |
 | :---: |  :----: | :---: |